davieu/React-Notepad/README.md

 React-Notes This is a practice project to do a clone for a notepad.
-Will eventually add backend and tools for editing. test
+Will eventually add backend and tools for editing.

+There is a live version on my portfolio. https://davieu.github.io -----  https://react-notepad.herokuapp.com/

+To run locally git clone it then npm install afterwards.
+Then npm run start.
+This will start the app up.

+TODO: redux, backend, login, more editing tools such as font colors, reformat the components